Cherry cobbler in the springtime sun.

 One of the first things I ask a customer when they come in to buy a bare-root tree or plant is “What kind of fruit do you enjoy eating?”.
 It’s really up to you and what you prefer!
 In ideal conditions, you will get a bumper crop (an excessive amount) of fruit from your tree and you will want to get the most out of all that delicious fruit by making jam or preserves.

 Once you determine what type of fruit you want to grow you will need to consider the conditions, yard, and weather in your area.
 Do you have especially wet soil during the Winter and Spring months?
 How many hours of sunlight does your planting space get per day?
 You'll want to make your decision with those factors in mind.

-Also, most fruit trees are self-pollinating.
+Also, most fruit trees we sell are self-pollinating.
 But you may need to buy more than one tree to get fruit setting with several varieties.
 Make sure to check the label.

 The rootstock you choose will always depend on your growing conditions and individual needs.
 Perhaps you are limited on space and would do well with a Dwarf variety meant to be grown in pots or smaller areas.
 It is always best to consult your nursery on your individual situation so they guide you in your choice.

 The best time to plant a bare-root fruit tree is January-March while the plant is still in its dormant stage.
 Good nurseries will only have bare-root stock available during this time.
 That’s a good indicator that it is time to plant!